tc39/notes/es7/2016-07/jul-27.md

 JM: What should be available inside the initializer?

-- Banning arguments, new.target (b/c unclear) -- these are static semantics errors when occurring literally, and `undefined` in direct eval
+- Banning arguments, new.target (because unclear) -- these are static semantics errors when occurring literally, and `undefined` in direct eval
 - Allowing this and super property access

 YK: It would be confusing to have the old enclosing copies of new.target or arguments inside of the initializers, which run later